briansimiyuj/doctor-appointment-app/README.md

   1. Create an interface for login data
   2. Create state variables to store the login data and initialize them with empty strings

+### Login Page

+Login page will be used to log in and sign up the user.
+A user can either log in or sign up using their email and password.
+The user can also sign up using their Google account.

+  1. Create a button in the Navbar component to navigate to the Login page
+      i.
+Set it in a conditional rendering to show only when the user is not logged in and the user is not on the Login page